A Complete Guide to Lithuania Visa Applications

 Proof of Return

 It is necessary that you a return flight ticket.
-This gives the officials at the consulate some assurance that you plan to return to your country or a third state after your visit in Lithuania.
+This gives the officials at the consulate some assurance that you plan to return to your country or the third state after your visit in Lithuania.

 Evidence of Secured Accommodation